ukma-cs-ssdm-2025/team-bottleneck/docs/requirements/test-cases.md

 - **TC005:** Create a booking → verify that a push notification with instructions is received
 - **TC006:** Open the site on a smartphone (5'') → verify correct display and responsiveness
 - **TC007:** Check backup logs → confirm files exist for the last 30 days
-- **TC008:** Access transaction history → verify that data loads within ≤ 3 seconds
+- **TC008:** Access booking history → verify that data loads within ≤ 3 seconds